Choosing Your Deployment

 Automatic remediation - With this configuration, Seal's CLI will automatically replace any vulnerable package with its sealed version.
 This will happen automatically whenever the CI runs, and will require no further actions from the developers or the security team.
 It provides the highest level of automation, guaranteeing you're always up-to-date with the latest patches.

-CLI with automatic pull requests - With this configuration, Seal's CLI will automatically replace vulnerable packages according to the settings set in the project's configuration file.
-When a vulnerable dependency is identified, Seal's app connected to your source control will automatically create a pull request updating this configuration file, which the developers may choose to merge according to their discretion.
-It provides a high level of automation, but unlike the automatic remediation each patch is recorded in the source control, and allows the developers to be in control of which packages are used.
+Local configuration - With this configuration, Seal's CLI will automatically replace vulnerable packages according to the rules in the project's configuration file.
+Each update of the rules requires a pull request, which the developers can merge according to their discretion.
+It provides a high level of automation, and unlike the automatic remediation and remote configuration each fix is recorded in the source control.
+This allows the developers to be in control of what packages are used.
+Note that by using the Seal App connected to your source control, it's possible to have automated pull requests instead of having the developers create them manually.

 Without the CLI integration, there's only one way to use the sealed packages: